The Gloucester House SEND provision:

 - Goal based outcomes and ICP targets set at termly meetings with child and parents

 - Changes in Personal Handling Plans (PHPs) and risk assessments where applicable

 Once a term we review how well all children are progressing.
 We call this our Pupil Tracking Meeting.
-We talk with you about how well they have progressed at the Target Setting Meetings at the beginning of each term: we will review previous targets and agree new targets and sometimes different ways of supporting them.
+We talk with you about how well they have progressed at the Target Setting Meetings at the beginning of each term.
+We review previous/agree new targets and other ways of supporting them.

 We report formally once a year on the academic progress of all children each summer in addition to the child’s Annual Review.
 Parents/carers are invited to come in to discuss the annual education report with their child and class teacher.